aranja/react-simple-expand/README.md

 ## This solution

-This is WAI-ARIA compliant React component.
+This is a WAI-ARIA compliant React component.
 It controls how panels/accordions/etc collapse and expand.
 ReactSimpleExpand uses render props to reduce overhead and give you flexibility in styling.

 ## Table of Contents